This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-It has been several months since the last blog post.
-The reason for the long hiatus is that I have been busy working on clice — a brand-new C++ language server.
+It’s been several months since my last blog post.
+The reason for this long hiatus is that I’ve been busy working on clice – a brand new C++ language server.

 Some readers might be unfamiliar with the concept of a language server.
-However, you have likely used IDEs like Visual Studio or CLion and experienced features such as code completion, navigation, and refactoring.
-In traditional IDEs, these features are implemented through plugins or built-in functionalities, which require separate development for each editor, leading to high maintenance costs.
-When Microsoft released Visual Studio Code, they aimed to solve this problem by introducing the Language Server Protocol (LSP).
-LSP proposes a standard client-server model where language features are provided by an independent language server, and VSCode only needs to implement a generic client to communicate with the language server.
-This approach decouples the editor from language support, allowing VSCode to easily support multiple languages.
-For example, if you want to view the implementation of a method
+However, you’ve certainly used IDEs like Visual Studio or CLion and experienced features such as code completion, navigation, and refactoring.
+In traditional IDEs, these features were implemented by IDE plugins or built-in functionalities.
+This approach meant that each language required separate support development for every editor, leading to high maintenance costs.
+When Microsoft released Visual Studio Code, they aimed to solve this problem and thus introduced the LSP (Language Server Protocol) concept.
+LSP proposes a standard client-server model.
+Language features are provided by an independent language server, and VSCode only needs to implement a generic client to communicate with it.
+This method decouples the editor from language support, allowing VSCode to easily support multiple languages.
+For example, if you want to view the implementation of a method, your editor will send a go to implementation request to the language server.
+The specific content of this request might include the file path and the current cursor position in the source file.
+The language server processes this request and returns a file location and coordinates, which the editor then uses to open the corresponding file and navigate.

-clice is such a language server, designed to handle requests related to C/C++ code.
-The name “clice” is derived from my avatar “alice,” with the first letter replaced by “c” to represent C/C++.
+clice is precisely such a language server, designed to handle requests related to C/C++ code.
+The name comes from my avatar, Alice; by replacing the initial ‘A’ with ‘C’ (representing C/C++), I got clice.

-After several months of design and development, the project has taken shape, but it will likely take a few more months to refine before it can be put into use.
-This article primarily introduces the design and implementation of clice, serving as a personal summary of the current development stage.
-While the content is related to language servers, it also involves a lot of C/C++ compilation knowledge, so interested readers are encouraged to continue reading.
+After several months of design and development, the project has taken shape, but it is expected to require a few more months for refinement before it can be put into use.
+The main purpose of this article is to introduce the design and implementation of clice, serving as my personal interim summary of the current development.
+Although it’s about language servers, it actually involves a lot of popular science knowledge related to C/C++ compilation.
+Interested readers can continue reading.

-Additionally, if you have any feature requests or suggestions, feel free to leave a comment.
-I will do my best to consider them in the next phase of development.
+Meanwhile, if you have any feature requests or suggestions, feel free to leave a comment and discuss.
+I will try my best to consider them in the next phase of development.

 This question deserves a serious answer.
-Before this project, I had written many small or large projects.
-However, most of them were toy projects, created merely to validate an idea or for personal learning, without solving any real-world problems. clice is different; it aims to address existing issues (specific problems will be discussed later), not just to rewrite something for the sake of it.
+Before this project, I had written many projects, big and small.
+However, most of them were toy projects, written merely to validate an idea or for personal learning, and didn’t solve any real-world problems. clice is different; it genuinely aims to solve existing issues (more on specific problems later), rather than being a rewrite for the sake of rewriting.

-At the beginning of this year, I wanted to contribute to the LLVM project.
-I thought I would start with something familiar, like C++ and Clang.
-However, without a specific need, I couldn’t just stare at the source code.
-Normally, the process would involve starting with some “first issues” to gradually familiarize myself with the project.
-But I found that boring; I wanted to tackle something significant right away, like implementing a new C++ standard feature.
-However, I discovered that there was almost no room for me to contribute here, as new features were almost always implemented by a few core Clang developers.
-So, I shifted my focus to clangd, since I primarily use VSCode for development, and clangd is the best C++ language server for VSCode.
+Earlier this year, I wanted to get involved in the development of the LLVM project.
+I wanted to start with something I was relatively familiar with, C++, specifically Clang.
+But without a specific need, I couldn’t just stare at the source code.
+The usual process in such cases is to start with some “first issues” and gradually familiarize oneself with the project.
+However, I found that boring; I wanted to tackle something significant right away, like implementing a feature from a new C++ standard.
+But I found there was little room for me to contribute; new features were almost always implemented by a few core Clang developers.
+Alright, since there wasn’t much opportunity there, I looked elsewhere.
+My attention naturally shifted to clangd, as I primarily use VSCode for development, and clangd is the best C++ language server available for VSCode.

-At the time, I knew nothing about clangd, except that it seemed to render keyword highlighting incorrectly.
-So, I started reading clangd’s source code and browsing through its numerous issues to see if there was anything I could fix.
-After going through hundreds of issues, I found that there were indeed many problems.
-One issue that particularly caught my interest was related to code completion within templates (issue).
+At the time, I knew nothing about clangd, except that it seemed to incorrectly highlight keywords.
+So, I started reading clangd’s source code while browsing through its numerous issues to see if there was anything I could solve.
+After going through hundreds of issues, I found quite a few problems.
+I was particularly interested in an issue related to code completion within templates.
 Why was I interested in this?
-Regular readers might know that I am a seasoned metaprogramming enthusiast and have written many articles on the topic.
-Naturally, I was curious not only about how template metaprogramming works but also about how Clang, as a compiler, implements related features.
-This issue seemed like a great entry point.
-After spending a few weeks prototyping a solution, I managed to address the issue, but then I realized there was no one to review the code!
+Readers familiar with my work might know that I’m an experienced metaprogramming enthusiast, and I’ve written many related articles before.
+Naturally, I was curious not only about how template metaprogramming itself works but also how Clang, as a compiler, implements related features.
+This issue seemed like an excellent entry point for me.
+After spending a few weeks exploring a prototype implementation, I initially resolved that issue, but then I realized there was no one available to review the related code!

-Upon further investigation, I found that clangd’s current state is quite dire.
-Let’s go through the timeline: clangd started as a small project within LLVM, with limited functionality and usability.
-As MaskRay mentioned in his ccls blog post, clangd at the time could only handle single compilation units, making it unable to process cross-compilation unit requests.
-This blog post was published in 2017, which is why MaskRay chose to develop ccls, another C/C++ language server that was superior to clangd at the time.
-However, later on, Google began assigning people to improve clangd to meet the needs of their large internal codebases.
-At the same time, the LSP standard was continuously expanding, and clangd kept up with the new standards, while ccls’s author seemed to become increasingly busy with other matters and had less time to maintain ccls.
-Eventually, clangd surpassed ccls in overall capability.
-The turning point came around 2023 when clangd reached a highly usable state for Google’s internal use, and the employees originally responsible for clangd were reassigned to other projects.
-Currently, clangd’s issues are primarily handled by HighCommander4, who works on it out of passion and is not employed by anyone to do so.
-Since he is not officially hired to maintain clangd, he can only address issues in his limited free time, mostly answering questions and conducting occasional code reviews.
+After some investigation, I found that clangd’s current situation is quite dire.
+Let’s trace the timeline: clangd initially started as a simple small project within LLVM, not excelling in functionality or usability.
+As MaskRay mentioned in his ccls blog post, clangd at the time could only handle single compilation units, and cross-compilation unit requests were unmanageable.
+This blog post was published in 2017, which was one reason MaskRay chose to write ccls. ccls was also a C/C++ language server and was superior to clangd at that point.
+However, later, Google began assigning people to improve clangd to meet the needs of their internal large codebases.
+Concurrently, the LSP standard was continuously expanding, and clangd kept pace with the new standard’s content, while the author of ccls seemed to gradually become busy with other things and had less time to maintain ccls.
+Consequently, clangd eventually surpassed ccls overall.
+The turning point occurred around 2023; clangd seemed to have reached a highly usable state for Google internally, and the employees originally responsible for clangd were reassigned to other tasks.
+Currently, clangd’s issues are primarily handled by only HighCommander4, purely out of passion, without being employed by anyone for this role.
+Since he isn’t specifically hired to maintain clangd, he can only address issues in his limited free time, and his contributions are restricted to answering questions and very limited reviews.
 As he mentioned in this comment:

 The other part of the reason is lack of resources to pursue the ideas we do have, such as the idea mentioned above of trying to shift more of the burden to disk usage through more aggressive preamble caching.
 I’m a casual contributor, and the limited time I have to spend on clangd is mostly taken up by answering questions, some code reviews, and the occasional small fix / improvement; I haven’t had the bandwidth to drive this type of performance-related experimentation.

-Given this situation, it’s no surprise that large PRs like preliminary support for C++20 modules in clangd have been delayed for nearly a year.
-Realizing this, I began to consider developing my own language server.
-I estimated the project size to be around 20,000 lines of code (excluding tests), which is manageable for one person over a period of time, and there are precedents like ccls and rust-analyzer.
-Another point is that clangd’s codebase is quite dated.
-Despite having extensive comments, the logic is still convoluted, and making large-scale modifications might take longer than rewriting from scratch.
+Given this situation, it’s no surprise that a large PR like initial C++20 module support for clangd has been delayed for nearly a year.
+After realizing this state of affairs, I conceived the idea of writing my own language server.
+I estimated the project size, excluding test code, to be around 20,000 lines, which is a manageable workload for one person over a period, and there are precedents like ccls and rust-analyzer.
+Another point is that clangd’s codebase is quite old; despite numerous comments, the underlying logic is still very convoluted, and making extensive modifications might take longer than a complete rewrite.

-So, I decided to proceed.
-I categorized clangd’s hundreds of issues to see if some problems were due to clangd’s initial architectural design flaws, making them difficult to resolve and thus left unresolved.
-If so, could these issues be addressed by redesigning from the start?
-I found that indeed, some issues fit this description!
-Over the next few months, I spent time studying Clang’s related mechanisms, exploring solutions to these problems, and prototyping implementations.
-After confirming that these issues could be resolved, I officially began developing clice.
+So, I got to work.
+I categorized hundreds of clangd issues to see if any were difficult to solve due to initial architectural design flaws and subsequently shelved.
+If so, could these problems be addressed during a redesign?
+I found that there indeed were some!
+Consequently, over the next two months, I dedicated myself to studying Clang’s internal mechanisms, exploring solutions to related problems, and prototyping implementations.
+After confirming that these issues could largely be resolved, I officially began developing clice.

-After all that, let’s take a look at the major issues in clangd that clice aims to solve.
-This section focuses on feature introductions, while the implementation details will be covered in the Design section.
-In addition to these significant improvements, there are also many smaller feature enhancements, which won’t be listed here.
+Having said all that, let’s first look at which significant existing problems in clangd clice actually solves.
+The focus here will be on feature introduction; the implementation principles will be covered in the Design section.
+Besides these important improvements, there are, of course, many minor functional enhancements, which I won’t list individually here.

-First and foremost, better template support, which was my initial motivation for wanting clangd to support this feature.
-What exactly are the current issues with template handling?
+First and foremost, there’s better template support, which was the feature I initially wanted clangd to support.
+Specifically, what are the current problems with handling templates?

 template <typename T>